SpringTree/jsonschema-to-typings/README.md

 # json-schema-to-typescript
 A command-line utility and module to turn a JSON Schema into a typescript interface definition

+I wrote this module because I have a set of REST based backends using JSON Schema for their input and output validation.
+I wanted to expose this information to clients written in TypeScript and add code hinting during development.
+There are certain things that JSON Schema can do that TypeScript can't and visa versa.
+But with this module you've at least got an automated starting point for converting a large set of schemas.

 ## Command-line usage
 At the very least you need to supply one schema and the name of the output module:
 ```